Skip to main content

 API Errors

-The CDP API uses conventional HTTP response codes to indicate the success or failure of an API request.
+The CDP Payments API uses conventional HTTP response codes to indicate the success or failure of an API request.
 In general:

 • Codes in the 2xx range indicate success